olga-od-ua/hello_ireland/README.md

 6. Social links in the footer were added for visual purposes only and do not carry out any critical functionality.
 They are currently linked to the home page of the respective website.
 In the future they will be redirecting the user to the appropriate destination.

 7. Rating field will be removed from the Add a Product form and the ratings data will be taken from user reviews.
-As this feature is not implemented yet (once again due to time constraints), sorting by rating is not fully functioning.
+As this feature is not implemented yet (due to time constraints), sorting by rating is not currently implemented.

 8. Currently, all the images are sold in only 5 frame sizes and are not distorted when printed, meaning that there may be a lot of white space on the printed version.
 It would be great to implement a feature that would either give the users a preview of what the printed image will look like or adjust the frame size to the image dimensions.
 I was also initially planned to adjust the price according to the frame size.

 9. Currently, the How It Works section on the Home Page states that "You will receive a digital copy of the purchased image via email within 3 days upon successful purchase."
 This will be carried out by the admin who will be checking the new orders and sending the digital copies of the image manually to the customer.
 It is planned to automate this process where the admin will automatically receive notifications when a new order is placed and the digital copy of the purchased image will be sent to the customer at the time of purchase.

+10. As new photographers join the store it would be great to create a separate app to manage photographers' database and display them on the about us page in a more concise code, e.g. a for loop.
+Due to time constraints this is added to the future features and a bootstrap carousel was used to display just three photographers for visual UX purposes.
+Once that is implemented, we will be able to display the photographer's name under the images they have taken and sort and filter by photographers.

+11. Currently when a user signs in from a product details page from the login link under the review section, they are brought to the sign in page and once signed in, they are redirected to the home page instead of the same product details page.
+Due to time constraint this issue was not resolved and is planned to be tackled in the future.

+12. There is currently no pagination or back to top button in place on My Favourites page and this is planned as a future feature.

 ## **[BACK TO TOP](#content-quick-links)** *
 <hr style="height:5px;border-width:0;color:gray;background-color: #eca50b">